 Barden Cottage was built in 1852 and offers comfortable and cosy accommodation with an entrance porch leading into a living room with woodburning stove, comfortable seating and flat screen TV/DVD with Freeview .
 This leads through into the kitchen which has been fitted with cream shaker style units, solid oak work surfaces and a belfast sink.

 There is also a pine dining table and chairs.
-Steep stairs (unsuitable for the elderly or infirm) lead from the kitchen to a landing, a characterful bedroom with a Kingsize bed, stripped wooden floorboards, wall beams and exposed brickwork with feature fireplace, a small single bedroom (NB there is no wardrobe in this room) and modern bathroom with power shower over bath.
+Steep stairs (may be unsuitable for the elderly or infirm) lead from the kitchen to a landing, a characterful bedroom with a Kingsize bed, stripped wooden floorboards, wall beams and exposed brickwork with feature fireplace, a small single bedroom (NB there is no wardrobe in this room) and modern bathroom with power shower over bath.

 |Size||Sleeps up to 3, 2 bedrooms|